chaiNNer-org/chaiNNer/src/common/types/type-system.md

 The empty set is a special type called `never`.

-The set the contains all values is a special type called `any`.
+The set that contains all values is a special type called `any`.

 ## Primitive types